norrisaftcc/tool-swarmrouter/README.md

 # tool-swarmrouter
 it's a swarm router, it routes swarms.

-Keep It Simple Swarmers.
+Keep It Simple, Swarmers!

+(originally "Project Waggle" after the famous bee dance)